 Business Rates Holiday

-The existing business rates holiday for businesses in the retail, hospitality, and leisure sectors, was due to end on 31 March 2021.
-This has now been extended for three months until the end of June 2021.
+The business rates holiday for businesses in the retail, hospitality, and leisure sectors ended on 30 June 2021.

 How to apply